“The New Kings of New York” Is Now Available for Purchase

 In New York, real estate is a blood sport, rife with billion-dollar feuds.
 Behind every eye-popping apartment sale and new development are crazy stories about the uber-wealthy behaving badly.

-We’re thrilled to share those stories with the launch of our new book, “The New Kings of New York: Renegades, Moguls, Gamblers and the Remaking of the World’s Most Famous Skyline.”
+We’re thrilled to share those stories in our new book, “The New Kings of New York: Renegades, Moguls, Gamblers and the Remaking of the World’s Most Famous Skyline.”

 Veteran real estate reporter and author of “Other People’s Money,” Charles Bagli, says “The New Kings of New York” belongs “alongside ‘Skyscraper Dreams’ and ‘Working-Class New York’ on the shelves of serious students of the city — which, if you’re in real estate, you must be.